elizabethcd/SeaMonsterAlert/README.md

 # Sea Monster Alert

 This mod adds visual and audio notice when the rare [green sea creature](https://stardewvalleywiki.com/Secrets#Beach_Creature) appears at the beach.
-Created for the winter 2023 Stardew Discord team event.
+Created for the winter 2023 Stardew Discord team event to support the Crocus Crew finding the green sea creature!

 Config options:
 * `doBeachWarp`: warps you to the beach in front of Willy's shop at the start of the day